AdobeDocs/pass.en/help/authentication/apple-sso-overview.md

 1. Be onboarded into the Apple SSO workflow on Apple's side.
 Please contact Apple to facilitate the onboarding process.
 1. Provide a JavaScript TVML application capable of handling the user login form.
 Please contact Apple to receive proper documentation.
 1. Provide a string value representing the provider identifier assigned by Apple during the onboarding process.
-Please contact Adobe Primetime Authentication to perform configuration changes.
+Please contact Adobe Pass Authentication to perform configuration changes.

 </br>